ingconti/fromIntelliJJavaFX/README.md

-# fromIntelliWizardForJavaFX
+# fromIntelliJWizardForJavaFX

-sample usage of JAVAFX direct from JavaFX project from intelliJ Wizard.
+Sample usage of JAVAFX directly from JavaFX project from intelliJ Wizard.

-we add maven test support.
+Also shown maven test support.
+In the following all the steps if Yiu start from scratch.

-to create tests, simoly:
+After creating javaFx App, to create tests, simoly:

 1) duplicate "main" folder
 2) change contents and files (initial file must be removed...)
 3) create tests form classes using intelliJ "generate"